hrc2/hrc2.github.io/people/_posts/2018-08-01-jihyun-jeong.md

 alum: false
 ---

-Ji Hyun is a 1st year Ph.D student in the lab studying collaborative design between humans and robots in shared physical workspaces.
+JiHyun Jeong is a 2nd year Ph.D student in the lab studying trust in collaborative Human-Agent teams.